Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Challenge pet cancer organizations to study the rate of cancer in pets with and without microchips.
 Suggestions#4

-Challenge veterinarians and veterinary organizations to update their risk assessments of microchips based on current adverse event reporting, risky products being introduced into the market and the current understanding of inflammatory disease.
+Challenge veterinarians and veterinary organizations to update their risk assessments of microchips based on current adverse event reporting, risky products being introduced into the market and the current understanding of inflammatory and auto-immune disease.
 Suggestions#5

 Demand veterinary organizations review and take a position on the compounded procedures involving microchip implant, being done on orphaned kittens and puppies and added to TNVR procedures.
 Suggestions#6